oschrenk/notes/ssh.md

 # SSH #

+[SSH](http://tools.ietf.org/html/rfc4252) is a protocol for authenticating and encrypting remote shell sessions.

+## Configuration ##

+- per-user configuration is in `~/.ssh/config`.
+- system-wide client configuration is in `/etc/ssh/ssh_config`.
+- system-wide daemon configurtion is in `/etc/ssh/sshd_config`.

-## Setting up a key ##
+### Creating a key ###

     $ ssh-keygen -t rsa

-Using is secure password is recommended.
+**Using a secure password is recommended**.
 Otherwise someone who has access to your terminal, or your key will automatically have access to all hosts.
 Worst case scenario: Someone with a minute and a USB stick to spare, copies your key-pair and your `known_hosts` file.
-So please use a password.
+So **please use a password**.
 It might sound silly as you will still have to use a password, but there is a solution for that namely `ssh-agent`.

 You will get something like:

     	Your identification has been saved in ~/.ssh/id_rsa.
     	Your public key has been saved in ~/.ssh/id_rsa.pub.

-For further security you might want to consider to giving only your user the right to read the files.
+Guard the private key as if it were your password.
+You should at least give only your user the right to read the files.

     	# protect the keys from being read
     	cd ~/.ssh
     	$ chmod 600 id*
     	$ chmod 600 known_hosts

-## Using SSH Agent on OS X ##
+### Using an SSH Agent ###

 Call `ssh-add` for every private key.